bogatyy/grin-linkability/README.md

 Each of the nodes was logging the full composition of every pending transaction it encountered: the inputs, the outputs and the kernels.

-During that time frame (roughly block `164696` to block `170350`), Grin users have sent a total of `8843` transactions.
+During that time frame (roughly blocks from 164696 to 170350, depending on the node), Grin users have sent a total of ~8.8 thousand transactions.
-Recall that transactions have kernels that persist through merging, so we can calculate the total number of transactions by adding up the number of kernels in each block from `164696` to `170350`.
+Recall that transactions have kernels that persist through merging, so we can calculate the total number of transactions by adding up the number of kernels in each block.
-Out of those `8843` transactions, the sniffer nodes immediately caught `8438-8447` before they could merge with any other transactions, which translates to ~95.5%.
+Out of those 8.8 thousand transactions, the sniffer nodes immediately caught 8.4 thousand before they could merge with any other transactions (stats per node: 8509/8905 AWS-EU, 8438/8843 AWS-US, 8503/8905 Hetzner), which translates to ~95.5% in each case.

-An unexpected empirical result was that "tracing by subtraction" added practically no improvement: out of `8843` transactions, only `~5-10` were traced by subtraction, the rest were sniffed independently.
+An unexpected empirical result was that "tracing by subtraction" added practically no improvement: there were only 5-10 transaction in total that were traced by subtraction, the rest were sniffed independently.
 This means the sniffer nodes are very good at capturing all fluff-phase transactions before any of them are merged with any other fluff-phase transactions.
 Theoretically, the only transactions we truly cannot trace are the ones that happened to merge while both of them